huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 not change between the sessions, since the two sessions can probably be correlated by comparing the IP addresses.
-On the other hand, if the addresses did change, the client SHOULD consider whether the linkability risk exceeds the privacy benefits.
+On the other hand, if the addresses did change, the client SHOULD consider whether the linkability risk exceeds the performance benefits.
 This evaluation will obviously depend on the level of trust between stub and recursive.

 ## Traffic Analysis